Hasan3301-cyber/ECE-1204_2210057/Lab 04/README.md

 # Experiment No:04
-# Date of Submission : 30-09-2024
+# Date of Submission : 04-10-2024
 # Experiment Name :
-Finding the Student with Highest, Lowest Marks and Calculating the Average
+Finding the largest string in a array of string using OOP concept.
 # Theory :
-A getter (or accessor) function is a method used in object-oriented programming to retrieve or "get" the value of a private attribute.
-It allows controlled access to an object's internal data without exposing the internal representation directly.A setter (or mutator) function is a method used to modify or "set" the value of a private attribute.
-It ensures that the attribute is modified in a controlled way, often allowing validation or additional processing before making changes.Using getter and setter function ,solved the problem
+An array is a collection of items stored at contiguous memory locations.
+It is used to store multiple values of the same type in a single variable.Passing arrays to an object typically occurs through the class constructor or through member functions.
+This allows the class to operate on the array data without exposing it directly to the outside world.
 ## Problem No : 04
 Write a C++ program to find the third largest string in a given array of strings.(Use OOP Concept)
 ##